BBM for Windows Phone beta app now available

 Applications such as WhatsApp, which allow users to communicate over-cross platforms have also become hugely popular and at this moment in time are more useful than BBM.

 BBM has an active user base of 60 million, compared to 200 million for WhatsApp.
-BlackBerry is hoping that by extending its app to Android and iOS, users will be encourage to buy its devices.
+BlackBerry is hoping that by extending its app to Android and iOS, users will be encouraged to buy its devices.